This blog post was written in 2020.

 ORDER ITEMS IN ADVANCE

 Doing puppy prep was a great idea!
-We looked at a ton of different pet sites and services as well as stores like Costco, and compiled a list.
+We looked at a ton of different pet sites, services and stores like Amazon to compile a list.
 The research helped a lot here because we knew what type of leash, bed and food we wanted.
 Depending on your schedule, you may want to invest in a camera for your home as the dog gets older and other items like that.

 Bringing a puppy home is exciting!
 But it is also exhausting.
 I was shocked by how tired I was after the first few days.
 So having what we needed in advance was a HUGE help.